linux-kdevops/kdevops-history/docs/kdevops-terraform.md

 make bringup
 ```

-Or to do this manually:
+Or if you want to do this manually:

 ```bash
 make deps